 4) Early Interventions for Youth: For Early Intervention, SBCBH will continue to provide the same services as in FY 2022/23.
 A new contract provider, Community Solutions, was awarded a three-year contract (beginning July 1, 2022) to deliver services to children and youth under the Early Intervention category.
 Community Solutions has extensive experience providing a comprehensive array of prevention, intervention, treatment, and residential services in Santa Clara County and has expanded these services into San Benito County.
 Community Solutions focuses on serving students at local schools, especially those in the most rural areas of the county.
 Services are provided through a variety of evidence-based practices that will meet the unique needs of the youth and families served.
-Community Solutions also offers Brief Therapy as a component of its program.
+Community Solutions also offers Brief Therapy groups and Youth and Parent Leadership activities as components of its program.
 Demographic, service utilization, and outcome data is being collected and will be reported in the next Annual Update.